The Ultimate Guide to Hiring Virtual Assistants in 2025

 • General data entry

 A virtual assistant can help you recover those three hours a day spent reading and responding to emails.
-Your assistant can learn your email preferences, monitor your inbox, alert you when key contacts reach out to you, and respond on your behalf to messages that don't require your attention.
+They can learn your email preferences, monitor your inbox, alert you when key contacts reach out to you, and respond on your behalf to messages that don't require your attention.

 Other email management tasks a virtual assistant can perform are: